starfixdev/starfix/chrome_extension_starfish_ide_from_scratch/README.md

-# Intended to Add "Open in IDE" Button
+# Intended to Inject "Open in IDE" Button

 - Currently supports Github